Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 That was the start of hoReverse.
 By the time it grows and in current projects I'm able to make a decent detailed design from Code with not too much manual work.

 Is this all according to theory or the processes?
+Can''

 Let's discuss it, but it works.